drakewilcox/Divebar-Jukebox/README.md

 - [ ] Add option to have 4 arrow controls.
 Two single arrow buttons, and two double arrow buttons.
 The double arrow buttons would slide two cards at once.
 - [x] Create custom confirmation modals for removing albums from collection and archiving albums.
 - [x] Move Collection Mananger Settings and Edit Album modal to shared component.
-- [ ] Add Overlay toggle to settings (glass and lights overlay).
+- [x] Add Overlay toggle to settings (glass and lights overlay).
 - [ ] Add option for having Section Color Coding either as background or just indicator on top of card.

 ### Routing
 - [ ] Add specific "Collection" routing so user can share a specific Collection (route would contain user slug and collection slug)
-- [ ] put Admin content behind protected routes.
+- [ ] Put Admin content behind protected routes.

 ### Integration & Infrastructure
 - [ ] Add ability to add playlist folders as albums